michaelbrittain/spacegame/README.md

-# Space Game
+# Collection of games made with pygame

-A simple game to explore the features of pygame and understand how to arrange game elements and logic.
+A simple collection of games to explore the features of pygame and understand how to arrange game elements and logic.
 Currently work in progress.

 ## Installation